kartik-v/strength-meter/README.md

 ## Latest Release

-> NOTE: The latest version of the plugin v1.1.0 is released on 08-Nov-2014.
+> NOTE: The latest version of the plugin is v1.1.1.
 Refer the [CHANGE LOG](https://github.com/kartik-v/strength-meter/blob/master/CHANGE.md) for details.

 ## Pre-requisites